MG Privacy Policy

 • to administer your account (including administering and making payments to you)

 We may use surveillance footage, if required, for detecting and deterring inappropriate or criminal behaviour at our premises, and monitoring the safety and security of our customers, suppliers, staff, and property.
+We will collect, use and disclose this footage in accordance with our CCTV policy.

 We may also use your information in an anonymised aggregated form, to carry out analysis of our products, services, and customer interactions.